wdi-sg/gitbook-2018/05-express/express-intro/01express.md

 ## Setting up a project
 Create a new folder for use with the project using `mkdir node_calculator`, and cd into `cd node_calculator`

-First we want to start a new project by going `yarn init`.
+First we want to start a new project by going `npm init`.
 Follow the instructions, clicking `enter` through the statements. you many want to specify a version number, but most default options should be fine.
 It will also specify an initial file to use.
 The default is `index.js`, and this acts as the "entry point" into our app.

 ---